Pages

 Meaning : Crazy or at least very eccentric or like in our case completely deranged!

-he “Doolally Handcrafted Beers” on the NIBM Annexe, South Pune, Pune.
+All the beer lovers of Pune must have heard about the “Doolally Handcrafted Beers” on the NIBM Annexe, South Pune, Pune.
 This place claims to be the first microbrewery in the town.
 But little do we know about the origin of the word “Doolally”

 Deolali is a town situated about 10 km from the neighboring city of Nashik, which was once served as a transit camp for British troops in India, notorious for its unpleasant environment, boredom, and the psychological problems of soldiers that passed through it.